The Mysterious Sisters

 "I understand.
 I'll pay it off with all my heart."

-It might be a bit late to think about this, but he really threw away his dignity as a Hero, huh.
+It's probably too late to think about it now, but his dignity as a Hero is really shot, huh.

-… Or maybe he never had any to begin with.
+… Then again, maybe he never had any to begin with.

 Comments0